 My home is my ashram.
 Life is my tapasya.
 Being a Mother is my pilgrimage.

-Spiritual evolution happens every moment I participate in the world with presence; my eyes: observing, not wanting to miss a beat, as my children grow, learn and figure out there place in the world.
+Spiritual evolution happens every moment I participate in the world with presence.
+My eyes: observing, not wanting to miss a beat, as my children grow, learn and figure out their place in the world.
 My ears: listening to the inner realms guiding my choices, responding with awareness, to a child’s angst, disappointment, fear or sadness.

-The solitude I seek is not found alone, in the hills or a cave, but from my seat in my living room, often with children observing, bemused, as I greet the morning in meditation.
-As my mind expands, my needs become simpler.
-Organic food, nature, clean water & air, love, ahimsa, joy, meditation & yoga.
+The solitude I seek is not found alone, in the hills or a cave, but from my seat in the living room, often with children observing, bemused, as I greet the morning in meditation.

 Each day gifted with opportunities, which serve to free the mind.
 I don’t need to commit to gruelling routines of austerity.
 Simply being human in a world that stifles spirit, nature and sovereignty, that demands, twists, and at times is uncomfortable, is gruelling enough.
 As long as my integrity and sincerity are in tact, my life is my spiritual practice, unraveling limiting and illusionary behaviour.

 I seek within; humility, solitude and stillness, so I may hear the quiet resonance of Mother earth wisdom.
 And that is enough.

 I am a spiritual Mother.
 Living my own spiritual story.